 On February 19, 2019 Georgia adopted law on “labor safety”.
 The newly adopted law is in line with EU direction number 89/391/EEC and defines general principles regarding work safety, assessment and prevention of occupational risks, protection of health and provision of trainings and information sharing to achieve balanced participation of workers in the protection of health and safety rules.

 In 2019 no legal amendments have been made to approximate Georgian legislation with EU directives on rules on the protection of maternity, rules on the reconciliation of parental and professional responsibilities.
 Georgian Labour Code contains some general guarantees but needs further improvement to come in line with Council Directive 92/85/EEC on safety rules and protection of maternity.
 Georgian legislation still needs to be brought into compliance with EU standards in relation to compulsory maternity leave and adjustments of working conditions with adequate allowance and rules on the reconciliation of parental and professional responsibilities.

+In 2019, with support of UN Women the Ministry of IDPs from the Occupied Territories, Labour, Health and Social Affairs of Georgia (MoIDPsLHSA) has developed the list of works which contain special risks for pregnant woman, breastfeeding mothers and women who have recently given birth, that endanger their health or health of their unborn child, as per the requirements of Organic Law on Occupational Safety.
+The document defines the hazardous list of works for the Woman.
+The drafting process was participatory, included social partners, civil society representatives, local and international experts and it fully meets the requirements of EU Directive 92/85/EEC and internationally recognized standards as well.
+Social partners, as well as international and local experts, business associations and other stakeholders were consulted in the elaboration of the document..
+The document will be approved by the order of the Minister of IDPs from the Occupied Territories, Labour, Health and Social Affairs of Georgia.
+The relevant procedures in terms of publication of the document are in process.

 Take active steps to promote increased women representation in political decision making fora;